-All crops and livestock products require land for their production.
-We assess the area of land required to produce agricultural raw materials.
-Once land use requirements are identified we can support in identification of ways to reduce land requirements.
+We can help assess the area required to produce agricultural raw materials.
+Once requirements are identified, we can identify ways to reduce these requirements.
 This might be through sustainable intensification of production, yield enhancement or adjusting sourcing locations.

-We use a combination of GIS mapping and knowledge of production practices to evaluate changing land use and availability.
+We use a combination of GIS mapping and knowledge of production practices to test changing use and availability.